spondbob/engine-docs/source/billing.md

 ### Subscription interval options

 Engine Standard and Pro subscriptions can be opted into annually or month-to-month.
-You can start on a monthly billing plan for Engine and switch to a pre-paid annual plan at any time by <a onclick="Intercom('showNewMessage')">contacting us</a>.
+You can start on a monthly billing plan for Engine and switch to a pre-paid annual plan at any time by <a href="mailto:support@apollographql.com">contacting us</a>.
 You can view the pricing difference of paying annually vs. month-to-month [here](https://www.apollographql.com/engine#pricing).
 All annual plans are 20% discounted from the regular month-to-month prices.

 ### Viewing your plan and usage